Esri/geodev-hackerlabs/design/create_a_new_3d_scene/lab.md

 2. Click `Scene`.

-3. On the map, click `Basemap` to change the basemap to `Imagery`.
-Close the dialog.
+3. In the upper right corner of the scene, click the `Basemap` icon to open the `Basemap` dialog and change the basemap to `Imagery`.
+Close the `Basemap` dialog.

 4. In `Contents` click `+ Add Layers` > `Enter Layer URL`.